MaksymDusheiko/sauceDemo/README.md

 ## Covered scenarios

-- Sign in with a standard user
+- Sign in: with a standard user
 - Error handling for locked and invalid users
-- Add an item to the cart from the inventory page
+- e2e flow for complete checkout with multiple items
-- Remove an item from the inventory page
+- Add and Remove an item from the inventory page
-- Complete checkout with multiple items

 ## Tech stack